JD.com (NASDAQ:JD) Given New $85.00 Price Target at Mizuho

-JD.com (NASDAQ:JD) had its price objective dropped by stock analysts at Mizuho from $95.00 to $85.00 in a research note issued to investors on Tuesday, The Fly reports.
-The brokerage presently has a “buy” rating on the information services provider’s stock.
-Mizuho’s price target indicates a potential upside of 11.64% from the stock’s previous close.
+JD.com (NASDAQ:JD) had its target price trimmed by Mizuho from $95.00 to $85.00 in a research report report published on Tuesday, The Fly reports.
+The brokerage currently has a buy rating on the information services provider’s stock.

-JD has been the topic of several other reports.
-Benchmark decreased their target price on shares of JD.com from $112.00 to $102.00 and set a “buy” rating on the stock in a research note on Tuesday.
-Susquehanna decreased their target price on shares of JD.com from $90.00 to $80.00 and set a “neutral” rating on the stock in a research note on Friday, May 21st.
-HSBC decreased their target price on shares of JD.com from $98.00 to $89.00 and set a “buy” rating on the stock in a research note on Thursday, May 20th.
-Stifel Nicolaus reduced their price objective on shares of JD.com from $105.00 to $95.00 and set a “buy” rating on the stock in a research report on Wednesday, May 12th.
-Finally, UBS Group reduced their target price on shares of JD.com from $105.00 to $100.00 and set a “buy” rating on the stock in a research report on Thursday, May 20th.
-Two analysts have rated the stock with a sell rating, two have assigned a hold rating, twelve have given a buy rating and one has given a strong buy rating to the company.
-The stock currently has an average rating of “Buy” and an average target price of $100.45.
+Several other research firms have also recently issued reports on JD.
+Susquehanna Bancshares decreased their target price on shares of JD.com from $90.00 to $80.00 and set a neutral rating on the stock in a research report on Friday, May 21st.
+DZ Bank lowered shares of JD.com from a buy rating to a sell rating and set a $62.00 target price for the company. in a research note on Tuesday, July 27th.
+HSBC reduced their price objective on shares of JD.com from $98.00 to $89.00 and set a buy rating for the company in a report on Thursday, May 20th.
+Citigroup dropped their price target on shares of JD.com from $115.00 to $108.00 and set a buy rating on the stock in a research report on Monday, August 23rd.
+Finally, The Goldman Sachs Group upped their target price on JD.com from $119.00 to $130.00 and gave the company a conviction-buy rating in a report on Friday, July 2nd.
+They noted that the move was a valuation call.
+Two equities research analysts have rated the stock with a sell rating, two have issued a hold rating, twelve have assigned a buy rating and one has issued a strong buy rating to the stock.
+JD.com presently has a consensus rating of Buy and a consensus price target of $100.45.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Itau Unibanco Holding S.A. purchased a new stake in JD.com in the 1st quarter worth approximately $2,530,000.
-Tudor Investment Corp Et Al grew its holdings in JD.com by 30.3% during the 1st quarter.
-Tudor Investment Corp Et Al now owns 17,695 shares of the information services provider’s stock valued at $1,492,000 after buying an additional 4,112 shares in the last quarter.
-Principal Financial Group Inc. boosted its position in shares of JD.com by 21.0% during the 1st quarter.
-Principal Financial Group Inc. now owns 294,773 shares of the information services provider’s stock valued at $24,858,000 after acquiring an additional 51,244 shares during the last quarter.
-Mitsubishi UFJ Trust & Banking Corp boosted its position in shares of JD.com by 8.8% during the 1st quarter.
-Mitsubishi UFJ Trust & Banking Corp now owns 7,371,828 shares of the information services provider’s stock valued at $646,947,000 after acquiring an additional 597,642 shares during the last quarter.
-Finally, Martin Currie Ltd. boosted its position in shares of JD.com by 10.9% during the 1st quarter.
-Martin Currie Ltd. now owns 1,105,867 shares of the information services provider’s stock valued at $93,258,000 after acquiring an additional 108,253 shares during the last quarter.
-Institutional investors and hedge funds own 36.57% of the company’s stock.
+Several large investors have recently bought and sold shares of JD.
+Vident Investment Advisory LLC boosted its holdings in shares of JD.com by 1.9% during the 1st quarter.
+Vident Investment Advisory LLC now owns 8,149 shares of the information services provider’s stock valued at $687,000 after purchasing an additional 149 shares during the last quarter.
+Cornerstone Wealth Management LLC increased its holdings in JD.com by 3.6% during the first quarter.
+Cornerstone Wealth Management LLC now owns 4,289 shares of the information services provider’s stock valued at $362,000 after buying an additional 150 shares during the period.
+American Beacon Advisors Inc. boosted its stake in JD.com by 6.8% in the first quarter.
+American Beacon Advisors Inc. now owns 2,676 shares of the information services provider’s stock valued at $226,000 after acquiring an additional 171 shares in the last quarter.
+Mercer Global Advisors Inc. ADV raised its holdings in shares of JD.com by 1.3% during the second quarter.
+Mercer Global Advisors Inc. ADV now owns 13,642 shares of the information services provider’s stock worth $1,089,000 after purchasing an additional 176 shares during the last quarter.
+Finally, Sheets Smith Wealth Management increased its holdings in JD.com by 3.1% in the first quarter.
+Sheets Smith Wealth Management now owns 5,863 shares of the information services provider’s stock valued at $494,000 after buying an additional 177 shares in the last quarter.
+Hedge funds and other institutional investors own 36.57% of the company’s stock.

 JD.com, Inc is a technology driven E-commerce company.
 It engages in the sale of electronics products and general merchandise products, including audio, video products, and books.
 The company operates through the JD Retail and New Businesses segments.
 The JD Retail segment offers online retail, online marketplace, and marketing services.